autowarefoundation/autoware_core_universe_prototype/docker/README.md

 ### Using other versions of images than `latest`

-There are also images versioned based on the `date` or `SemVer`.
+There are also images versioned based on the `date` or `tag`.
 Please use them when you need a fixed version of the image.

 The list of versions can be found [here](https://github.com/autowarefoundation/autoware/packages).

 ### Building Docker images on your local machine